jfarelli/tic-tac-toe/README.md

 **Declaring a winner:**<br>
 To know when a winner is declared, I took a more streamlined approach.
 I wanted to do more with less.
 Instead of having big chunky code, I looked up more advanced methods to make sure my approach would work.<br>
-The function I wrote for `whoWins()`, uses the `.some()` method to look through each combo in the `winningNumbers` array to detect what a winning combination is.<br>
+The function I wrote for `whoWins()`, uses the `.some()` method to look through each combo in the `winningNumbers` array within the Game class to detect what a winning combination is.<br>
 This method is then connected by the `.every()` method (which tests if the elements in the array pass the test that the `.some()` method laid out) to look at every square on the board to check that a player has a winning combination.<br>
-If a combo is detected using a certain players icon, then the `whoWins()` funtion is envoked in a conditional statement within the `squareClicked()` function (which detects the clicks on the board).<br>
+If a player's combo is detected, then the `whoWins()` funtion is envoked in a conditional statement within the `squareClicked()` function (which detects the clicks on the board).<br>
-If a winner is declared, the `gameCompleted()` function is then ran to display the `winningMessage` pop-up, displaying the winning player, and also updates that player's win count within the data model, and also visually on the board by accesing the `updatePlayerWins()` function.<br>
+If a winner is declared, the `gameCompleted()` function is then ran to display the `winningMessage` pop-up, displaying the winning player, and also updates that player's win count within the data model, and visually on the board by accesing the `updatePlayerWins()` function.<br>
-The board resets after a brief pause usind a `timeOut()` function.
+The board resets after a brief pause usind a `timeOut()` function, and then the `gameStart()` function runs to reset the board.

 </details>
 <br>